Federal Reserve Bank of San Francisco

 The Federal Reserve Bank of San Francisco (informally referred to as the San Francisco Fed) is the federal bank for the twelfth district in the United States.
 The twelfth district is made up of nine western states—Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, and Washington—plus the Northern Mariana Islands, American Samoa, and Guam.
 The San Francisco Fed has branch offices in Los Angeles, Portland, Salt Lake City, and Seattle.
 It also has a cash processing center in Phoenix.

 The twelfth district is the nation's largest by area and population, covering 1.3 e6sqmi, or 36% of the nation's area, and 60 million people.
 The Federal Reserve Bank of San Francisco is the second-largest by assets held, after New York.
 In 2004 the San Francisco Fed processed 20.8 billion currency notes and 1.5 billion commercial checks.

 The Federal Reserve Bank in San Francisco has one of the largest collections of US paper money in the United States, which is displayed in the American Currency Exhibit.

 Mary C. Daly serves as the President and CEO as of October 1, 2018.
-Notable former Presidents include John C. Williams (2011-2018), who now holds the same role at the Federal Reserve Bank of New York and is Vice Chairman of the Federal Open Market Committee, as well as Janet Yellen (2004-2010), who held the role of Chair of the Board of Governors from 2014-2018.
+Notable former Presidents include John C. Williams (2011–2018), who now holds the same role at the Federal Reserve Bank of New York and is Vice Chairman of the Federal Open Market Committee, as well as Janet Yellen (2004–2010), who held the role of Chair of the Board of Governors from 2014 to 2018.

 History

 The San Francisco Federal Reserve Bank opened for business in rented quarters at the rear of the Merchants National Bank on November 16, 1914, in order to make the reserve provisions of the Federal Reserve Act.
 In 1924, the San Francisco staff moved out of temporary locations and into the Bank's newly built headquarters at 400 Sansome Street, a location that it would occupy for the next 60 years.
-In 1983, the bank relocated to 101 Market St.
+In 1983, the bank relocated to 101 Market Street.